-k) Financial Instruments
+j) Financial Instruments

 Investments and other financial assets are initially measured at either amortised cost or fair value depending on their classification.
 Classification is determined based on the purpose of the acquisition and subsequent reclassification to other categories is restricted.
 The fair values of quoted investments are based on current bid prices.
-For unlisted investments, the corporation establishes fair value by using valuation techniques.
-These included the use of recent arm's length transactions, reference to other instruments that are substantially the same, discounted cash flow analysis, and option pricing models.
+For unlisted investments, the Corporation establishes fair value by using valuation techniques.
+These included the use of recent arm's length transactions, reference to other instruments that are substantially the same, discounted cash flow analysis and option pricing models.

-Financial assets are derecognised when the rights to receive cash flows from the financial assets have expired or have been transferred and the Corporation has transferred substantially all the risks and rewards of ownership.
+the financial assets have expired or have been transferred and the Corporation has transferred substantially all the risks and rewards of ownership.